-The Landscape Fire and Resource Management Planning Tools Project – LANDFIRE – is an innovative project designed to create and periodically update comprehensive vegetation, fire and fuel characteristics data using a consistent process for the United States, including Alaska and Hawai'i.
+LANDFIRE -- Landscape Fire and Resource Management Planning Tools -- is an innovative program designed to create and periodically update comprehensive vegetation, fire and fuel characteristics data using a consistent process for the United States, including Alaska and Hawai'i.

-LANDFIRE developed quantitative vegetation models and comprehensive ecological descriptions for all major vegetation systems in the US, and a suite of GIS tools that will help fire and resource managers utilize the products effectively.
+LANDFIRE developed quantitative vegetation models and comprehensive ecological descriptions for all major vegetation systems in the US

 MORE than Fire